-The PJ requests eligible Developers for rental development to apply on a first-come, first serve rolling basis, in the form of a request for funding with a description of the proposed project.
+The PJ requests eligible Developers for rental development to apply on a first-come, first-served rolling basis, in the form of a request for funding with a description of the proposed project.
+The PJ has committed \$150,000 to 75 Tenth Street in for affordable housing to income-eligible household through the Habitat for Humanity Foundation.